Thang Nguyen 555

 Coming to peace with his past.

 Wild ride and wild West.
-Friend of Ted Turner and Ruppert Murdoch, sponsor of MacNeil/Lehrer Newshour, most of all, escaped a “grisly” death together with Craig McCaw.
+Friend of Ted Turner and Ruppert Murdoch, sponsor of the MacNeil/Lehrer Newshour, most of all, escaped a “grisly” death together with Craig McCaw.

-Big difference between 30,000 feet view and near 6 feet under.
+Big difference between 30,000 feet and near 6 feet under.
 While he was doing deals – luckily not with AOL – I struggled with job hopping: MCI and ATT, Teligent and Teleglobe.
 Via Gary Kim, I heard of John Malone.
 “I wouldn’t bet against John Malone” said Gary at the time.

-Now looking back, with Liberty Media track record only surpassed by a very few (Warren Buffett?), he can rightfully and leisurely ride into the sunset, doing what he and his wife love to do.
+With Liberty Media track record surpassed by none, or a very few (Warren Buffett?), he can rightfully and leisurely ride into the sunset, doing what he and his wife love to do in the dry air out West.

 Information and individuals, like John, want to be free.
-His love for horses (even one-eye horse could father a lot of good horses) and heritage (Ireland – remember Frank Mc Court’s Angela Ashes) while juggling regulatory, competitors, consumers and stakeholders in the dry air out West.
+His love for horses (even one-eye horse could father a lot of good horses) and heritage (Ireland – remember Frank Mc Court’s Angela Ashes) while juggling regulatory, competitors, consumers and stakeholders.

 High rollers.
-High rewards.
-Looking to getting out.
+High reward.

-Knowing Tesla himself died an impoverished death, and same as Vincent Van Goh, doesn’t make one feel any better.
-Back at Chicago World Fair, our ancestors dazzled by AC/DC: “like heaven”.
-The zeros, the ones, the wavelength and the transmission of wave forms, compressed and multiplexed, booted underground and ballooned up through the tower high in the air.
+Knowing Tesla himself died an impoverished death, as Vincent Van Goh also did, doesn’t make one feel any better.
+Back at Chicago World Fair, our ancestors were dazzled by AC/DC: “like heaven”.
+The zeros, the ones, the wavelength and the transmission of wave forms, compressed and multiplexed, booted and rebooted, underground or ballooned up (LEO) down through the towers high in the air.
 Where are all the satellite dishes today?
-Long time passing.
-That Indian chief head TV station used to white balance before show.

 More to come for our children’s children with AI’s predictive and suggestive ads (200-year-old advertising industry on 21st-century technology) match.com match-made in the Cloud and Heaven.
+Always in-time mass manufacturing and programmatic mass consumption.
+You might also like this!
+Brought to you by …..(sponsors).
+No one knows what it’s like, to be a sad man….

 With success comes enormous sacrifice and cost (time away from home and loved ones).

 It’s expensive to put down your high-roller chips.
 It’s also very expensive not to.
 Time is not on your side, nor mine.
 Chips, like information, want to be free.
 Fast.
+It’s born to be wired.

 Leave a comment